dougeby/IntuneDocs/intune/get-started-groups.md

 [](./media/generic-users-groups.png)

-Microsoft Intune uses Azure Active Directory (Azure AD) to [manage access to company resources](https://docs.microsoft.com/azure/active-directory/active-directory-manage-groups) by using groups as part of your directory.
-This is done using roles in the directory.
-For Intune, this is done by assigning access to a group, which then allows any member of that group to access the resource.
+Microsoft Intune uses Azure Active Directory (Azure AD) to [manage access to company resources](https://docs.microsoft.com/azure/active-directory/active-directory-manage-groups).
+This access is controlled using roles in the directory.
+Intune then manages this access for mobile devices, which allows members of that group to access resources.

 ## How do I create a group?